z-morgan/weather-cli/README.md

 ```

 ## How it works:
 The app generates weather data using parameters listed in a `weather_conf.yml` file.
-As soon as data generation is complete, the app will ask which city you want a weather report for.
+As soon as data generation is complete, the app will ask which city the user wants a weather report for.
 ```
 Generating weather data... done.
 Enter the city name: